-• Policy 12: Interpret the First and Second Settlements' clearing of the landscape, for food production and security, and related use of the landform for security and surveillance.
+Policy 12: Interpret the First and Second Settlements' clearing of the landscape, for food production and security, and related use of the landform for security and surveillance, and the continued presence of cleared areas of land for grazing during the Third (Pitcairn) Settlement.

 The design and layout of the Second Settlement took advantage of the natural landform, using and modifying it to reinforce the Penal Settlement's hierarchy and regime of power.
-The siting of government and military buildings and functions on higher, more visible ground overlooking the Prisoners' Compounds and the land and industrial sites worked by convicts was deliberate and strategic.
+The siting of government and military buildings and functions on higher, more visible ground overlooking the Prisoners'